ducdao/CPE102/README.md

 * **Board**
  * Variables
   * int array boardState: represents positions on the board
   * int currentPlayer: 1 for X, 0 for O, maybe?
     “victory conditions”: a way to keep track of possible ways to win (for the checkWinner method) [might not need        this]
  * Methods:
   * display: prints the current board state
   * reset: resets all values in the array to 0
   * endTurn: swaps the currentPlayer
   * checkTie: determines whether or not the game is a tie (by seeing if there are any spaces left open: checkWinner       should run after each move is made, so if it doesn’t see a winner, checkTie will run and report a tie if there        are no more open spaces)
   * checkWinner: checks whether or not the active player won after a play is made
   * move: sends an X or an O to a spot on the board
    * parameters: int spot
      make sure the move is valid/spot is unoccupied

 * **AIOpponent**
  * Variables
  * Methods
   * bestMove: calculates the best move on the board and returns the corresponding spot (can be fed into Board.move         method)
   * parameters: Board board
     should check the current board state and recognize whether the move to be made is for X or O make sure the move is valid/spot is unoccupied
   * randomMove: alternatively, the AI could just move randomly
    * parameters: Board board
      make sure the move is valid/spot is unoccupied

-#$Sample Program
+#Sample Program
 1. User starts program
 2. Welcome screen displayed, asks if user wants to play a game
 3. Takes either y or n as input